 Matt joined EDO in Sydney in April 2018 and is a member of the litigation team.
 He advises individuals and community groups on state and federal environment, planning and climate change law and conducts public interest environmental litigation in several jurisdictions.
 He was admitted as a lawyer in 2013.

 Matt has practised environmental and planning law in Queensland, Victoria and New South Wales.
 He has worked in both the public and private sectors, including as a legal adviser in the Victorian Department of Premier and Cabinet and as a lawyer in the environment and planning teams of Clayton Utz and Corrs Chambers Westgarth.
-He teaches at various law schools in Sydney, serves as a Board Director of the National Environmental Law Association as National Secretary of the Asian Australian Lawyers Association.
+He teaches at various law schools in Sydney, and serves as a Board Director of the National Environmental Law Association and as National Secretary of the Asian Australian Lawyers Association.

 Matt holds undergraduate degrees in Law and Economics and a Master’s degree in Law from the University of Queensland.
 He also has a Graduate Diploma in Legal Practice from the Australian National University.
 He is currently undertaking a Master of Public Administration at Griffith University and a specialist LLM in Environmental, Natural Resources and Energy Law at the Northwestern School of Law of Lewis and Clark College in Portland USA.

 Emily joined EDO in Sydney in February 2016 as a solicitor in the litigation team.
 She provides legal advice to individuals and groups on a wide range of environmental law matters, including planning, pollution, mining and coal seam gas and administrative law.
 Emily has also worked in our International Program, contributing to policy papers regarding marine law reform in the Pacific.